Drumlough, Rathfriland

-Drumlough Highland Pipe Band was formed in 1942 and although no longer competing at RSPBA competition level, some of its members play for other bands at Grades 2 and 4.
+Drumlough Highland Pipe Band was formed in 1942 and although no longer competing in RSPBA competition level, some of its members play for other bands at Grades 2 and 4.

 Drumlough Lake is a small fishery that is managed by Rathfriland Angling Club.
-The lake contains rainbow trout, pike, perch, rudd and european eel in summer months.
-Specimen pike have been caught in recent seasons.
+The lake contains rainbow trout, pike, perch, rudd and European eel in the summer months.
+Specimen pike has been caught in recent seasons.